 Natural Meat

-The official Food and Drug Administration (FDA) has a policy that regulates the labeling of products.
-The labeling for natural meat should be for that meat that has no added flavors, synthetic compounds, or colors.
+The official Food and Drug Administration (FDA) has a policy regulating product labeling.
+The labeling for natural meat should be for that meat with no added flavors, synthetic compounds, or colors.

-Consumers make their inferences on when to name a product as “natural.”
-This also results from USDA not participating in the natural labeling of products.
+Consumers make their own inferences about when to name a product “natural.”
+This also results from the USDA not participating in the natural labeling of products.

 Natural food can be described as pure, non-GMO, and free from human-made chemicals.
-Some of them have contents of fructose, syrup, and corn.
+Some of it contains fructose, syrup, and corn.
+Although the USDA does not control food labeled as natural, whether poultry, natural meat, or eggs, it must be antibiotic—and hormone-free.

 See Related: Stylish Eco-Friendly Backpacks